Why LDH?

 This module covers aspects of sustainable environmental management, biodiversity and its conservation, successions, water management, environmental pollution, and discusses how plants are used to restore habitats and enhance the biodiversity in an urban environment.

-Landscape Studio 2: Design Process 1 (2 Credit Units)
+Landscape Studio 2 - Design Process I (3 Credit Units)

 This design studio module enables students to apply a systematic approach to project site survey and analysis throughout a landscape design project.
-It introduces students to ideas on regenerative landscape design, and allows them to understand typology of water sensitive urban design and their solutions in the urban context.
-It also heightens ecological awareness specific to landscape design and planning.
+It introduces students to ideas on regenerative landscape design, understanding typology of water sensitive urban design and their solutions in urban context as well as heighten ecological awareness specific to landscape design and planning.

 Plant Pathology & Entomology (5 Credit Units)